 The degrees can become infinite, which this book will not explore.
 Generally speaking, we limit the discussion to one-degree-of-freedom systems.
-As degrees of freedom are added, additional considerations are required, basically an addition of mathematical crunching.
+As degrees of freedom are added, additional considerations are required, basically additional mathematical crunching.
 There are complete books that do nothing but show methods to handle these computations.
-And of course there are computer programs available that can do many things.
-The basic concepts are discussed here better than they are in the piping codes.
+And of course there are computer programs available that can deal with more advanced calculations.
+These programs can handle the complexity of many degrees of freedom much easier than the simple calculations.
+The basic concepts are discussed here in more detail than they are in the piping codes.
 Always keep in mind that there are more comprehensive methods available that should be employed when one gets to the edge of this basic knowledge.